 This week, rival Pioneer Food Group booked lower underlying half-year profits, affected by higher input costs and weak consumer confidence in South Africa.

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Emerging markets, Financials, Ice cream, Meat & poultry, Mergers & acquisitions, Natural & organic, Private label
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Emerging markets, Financials, Free-from, Ice cream, Meat & poultry, Mergers & acquisitions, Natural & organic, Private label

 General Mills has pledged to source all of its top ten ingredients - including wheat and palm oil - sustainably by 2020.
 The US food group has secured broad praise from the move, although some sceptic...

 - M&A Watch - Could Cloetta be takeover target?